 Let’s imagine you just got brand new shoes, got them soaking wet and returned home.
 What do you do now?
 Most of the people would just place them next to a stove or a heater, but high temperatures could damage them.

 Campfires are also the reason behind many ruined shoes and boots, I’ve experienced it firsthand.
-If you really need to use a campfire to dry your footwear, make sure to place them at least 5 feet away from the fire.
+If you need to use a campfire to dry your footwear, make sure to place them at least 5 feet away from the fire.
 Even further if it’s a big one.

-If your shoes are really delicate, any kind of heat source is a bad idea.
+If your shoes are delicate, any kind of heat source is a bad idea.
 In this case, you can crumple up a piece of newspaper and place it inside the boot.
 It will soak up the moisture, but it will be slow.